Alfresco/Aikau/tutorial/chapters/Tutorial1.md

 }
 ```

-Now refresh WebScripts [LINK TO SECTION ON HOW TO REFRESH WEBSCRIPTS] and reload the page in the browser (you won't need to restart the server).
+Now reload the page in the browser (you won't need to restart the server).
 You should see the following:

 ![alt text](https://github.com/Alfresco/Aikau/blob/feature/AKU-63_Tutorial1/tutorial/resources/Tutorial%201%20-%20Image%203.png "Document List waiting for data")